marcelo-morales/README.md/README.md

 I am a sophomore at Johns Hopkins University double majoring in Computer Science and Applied Math.
 I like learning and building stuff, especially web applications and mobile applications.

-# Previously...
+# Previously... 💼
-I interned at Apple twice before my full-time role.
-I co-founded UBC Local Hack Day, which has since become a part of nwPlus.
-I have been a Teaching Assistant for CPSC 110: Computation, Programs, and Programming and 304: Introduction to Relational Databases at UBC.
+I interned at CodeLabs for the summer of 2020, part of the non-profit group CodeDay, which pairs up students with mentors from leading tech companies to work on open-source projects over the summer.
+I interned at Bank of America for the summer of 2019 as a FinTech Focus fellow.

 # In my free time...
 I make websites and do web design for fun.